EU pressures internet giants to remove illegal content sooner

-BRUSSELS (Reuters) - The European Commission on Thursday outlined how firms like Google (GOOGL.O), Facebook (FB.O) and Twitter (TWTR.N) should remove illegal content more quickly from the Web, increasing pressure on the companies to do more.
+BRUSSELS (Reuters) - The European Commission on Thursday outlined how firms like Google, Facebook and Twitter should remove illegal content more quickly from the Web, increasing pressure on the companies to do more.

 The spread of illegal content on the Web, whether because it infringes copyright, involves counterfeit goods or contains threatening material, has sparked a heated debate in Europe between those who want online media firms to do more to tackle it and those who fear it could impinge on free speech.